programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 Programming Historian lessons introduce a number of methods to gather and interact with this content, from [wget](http://programminghistorian.org/lessons/applied-archival-downloading-with-wget) to [Python](http://programminghistorian.org/lessons/intro-to-beautiful-soup).
 When working with text documents, Refine is particularly suited for this task, allowing users to fetch urls and directly process the results in an iterative, exploratory manner.

-David Huynh, the creator of Freebase Gridworks (2009) which became GoogleRefine (2010) and then OpenRefine (2012+), says Refine is:
+David Huynh, the creator of Freebase Gridworks (2009) which became GoogleRefine (2010) and then OpenRefine (2012+), describes Refine as:
 - more powerful than a spreadsheet
 - more interactive and visual than scripting
 - more provisional / exploratory / experimental / playful than a database [^huynh]